News & Trending Shopping & Deals News

 Flamingo Images/Adobe Group of businesspeople talking

 It’s natural during the holidays to want to thank the professionals you’ve worked with.
 That could include lawyers, accountants, or even your dentist.
-But often it is not appropriate to tip these people with cash and it could be considered unethical for some professions.
+But often, it's inappropriate to tip these people with cash, and it could be considered unethical for some professions.

 What you can do instead:

-Most professionals enjoy when their clients provide referrals so if you’re impressed with their skills, recommend their services to your friends, family and coworkers.
-After all, a few successful referrals are likely to result in more money than a holiday tip.
+Most professionals enjoy receiving referrals from their clients, so if you’re impressed with their skills, recommend their services to your friends, family, and coworkers.
+After all, a few successful referrals will likely result in more money than a holiday tip.

 Law enforcement and government workers